muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6456
 * Same as 6455.
 Change to wall hit data collection.

+## 6457
+* New RecorderCodes to track collisions better.
+* Test run only.

 # Note
 * Sensor study with diffrent NN structure?
 2 hidden layer + LSTM?